jonnor/ESC-CNN-microcontroller/report/report.md

 we also evaluate the models on two simplified variations:

 - Only clips where target sound is in the foreground
-- Reduction into 3 classes:
+- Grouping into 5 more coarsely classes

+`TODO: table of group membership`

 ## Execution time